V-G-spec/DLProject-MLP/Readme.md

 Conduct a hyperparameter search using `hyper_search.py`.
 Set the working directory manually.
 Visualize results with the `visualization.ipynb` notebook.
 Images created by `hyper_search.py` are available [here](https://drive.google.com/drive/u/3/folders/1FUrYC6vDdn8mwtCxXlNihVu6dKQtxJk3).

 ## Fast Gradient Sign Attack (FGSM):
-In the `FGSM` folder, you will find all the files necessary to reproduce the results of "Adversarial Attacks" corresponding to Section 3.2 of our project.
+In the `src/FGSM` folder, you will find all the files necessary to reproduce the results of "Adversarial Attacks" corresponding to Section 3.2 of our project.

 Adjust the working directory at the top of each file.
 Use `fgsa_CNN_CIFAR10.py` and `fgsa_MLP_CIFAR10.py` to create adversarial datasets for each model.
 Manually set the model and file name.
-Store generated datasets under `Act_Max_&_FGSA/cifar10_datasets/`.
+Store generated datasets under `src/Act_Max_&_FGSA/cifar10_datasets/`.

 Alternatively, download datasets from this [Google Drive Link](https://drive.google.com/drive/u/3/folders/16mf4ZqYUmD8vvn82w1l78DJBiVik75gQ) and save them under `Act_Max_&_FGSA/cifar10_datasets/`.

 Evaluate CNNs on adversarial datasets and the original CIFAR10 dataset using `CIFAR10_CNN.ipynb`.
 For MLP, use `CIFAR10_MLP.ipynb`.

 ## Dictionary Learning
-The `Dictionary_learning` folder contains scripts to reproduce our project's "Dictionary Learning with Sparse Autoencoders" section (2.4).
+The `src/Dictionary_learning` folder contains scripts to reproduce our project's "Dictionary Learning with Sparse Autoencoders" section (2.4).

 1. Collect last-layer activations for MLP and VGG using `harvest_activations_mlp.ipynb` and `harvest_activations_vgg.ipynb`.
 Adjust the working directory at the top of each file.
    - Optionally, download activations from the Google Drive at the end of this ReadMe (`acts_B_12-Wi_1024_cifar10_test_postskip.h5` and `acts_VGG13_bn_cifar10_test.h5`, respectively).
 Perhaps confusingly, the sparse autoencoders (SAEs) are trained on activations elicited by images from the CIFAR10 ***test*** set.